DataForgeTri/Open-VietSiriGPT/README.md

 5. Initiate a Pull Request

 ## License
 This project is under a Custom License tailored for its unique mission and future prospects.
-Please see the `LICENSE` file for details.
+Please see the `Open-VietSiriGPT.txt` file for details.

 ## Connect with the Creator
 Tri Duong - [LinkedIn Profile](http://linkedin.com/in/trdq)